List of built-in iOS apps: Shortcuts

 Shortcuts, formerly Workflow, is a block-based visual scripting app.
 Workflow was acquired by Apple in 2017 and became a default app with the release of iOS 13.
 The app allows users to create macros for executing specific tasks on their device.
 These task sequences can be created by the user and shared online through iCloud.
 A number of curated shortcuts can also be downloaded from the integrated gallery.

 Stocks

 Stocks is a stock market tracking app introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007, and on iPads with iOS 12.
-It allows users to check the Yahoo!
-Finance data for any company valued on the stock exchange, including the current value of a company and their increase or decrease percentage.
+It allows users to check financial data for any company publicly listed, including the current value of a company and their increase or decrease percentage.
 A graph shows the trends of each company over time, with a green graph showing positive growth and a red graph showing a decline.
 Business News is provided at the bottom of the app, which shows Apple News articles about companies a user is following.